On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Source-term structure

 \subsection{Root mean square of the source components}

-Profiles of the r.m.s. of the Poisson sources versus $y^+$ quantify the available amplitude before cancellation by sign and by kernel weighting.
-Figure~\ref{fig:rms_all_terms}(a) shows that $\mathcal{T}$ and $-\mathcal{S}$ balance strongly, with magnitudes dominating over the r.m.s. of the other components.
-Figure~\ref{fig:rms_all_terms}(b) shows the r.m.s. profiles with a logarithmic ordinate and $\mathcal{T}$ and $-\mathcal{S}$ removed.
-In line with the instantaneous picture in Figure~\ref{fig:source_spectra}(a,b), $\mathcal{L}$ peaks at $y^+\approx10$ and decays approximately like $y^{+-1}$, whereas $\mathcal{Q}$ peaks at $y^+\approx20$ and remains significantly larger than $\mathcal{L}$ across most of the domain, decaying at the same rate farther from the wall.
+Profiles of the r.m.s. of the Poisson-source terms versus $y^+$ quantify the available source amplitude prior to cancellation by sign and by Green-function weighting.
+Figure~\ref{fig:rms_all_terms}(a) shows that $\mathcal{T}$ and $\mathcal{S}$ are individually much larger than $\mathcal{L}$ and $\mathcal{Q}$, so that the nonlinear source arises from a strong cancellation between large enstrophy and strain contributions.
+Figure~\ref{fig:rms_all_terms}(b) shows the selected r.m.s. profiles on logarithmic axes.
+The linear source $\mathcal{L}$ peaks at $y^+\approx 10$, whereas $\mathcal{Q}$ peaks farther from the wall, at $y^+\approx 15$--$20$, and remains larger than $\mathcal{L}$ over most of the domain.
+Over the inertial layer, both $\mathcal{L}$ and $\mathcal{Q}$ decay approximately as $y^{+-1}$.